 EAST RIVER WATERFRONT PLANNING-- The East River Waterfront Planning Study has been completed.
 The study led to a second phase of work for the East River Esplanade/Piers and East River Access (see reports ERA-0240 and EREP-0240).
 Final reimbursement requests for the completed work are currently being processed.
 LMDC is working with NYC EDC to obtain additional backup information required before final payment can be disbursed.
-Payment is expected to be completed by the 3rd Quarter 2009.
+Final invoice payment is still being reviewed and is expected to be completed by the 1st Quarter 2009.
+Once payment is made, LMDC will begin the process of moving the agreement to the inactive file.